Skip to content

 05 — Flows

 A flow is a piece of derived state.
-You declare its inputs (other paths or subs), its computation (a pure fn over those inputs), and the path in app-db it should write its output to.
-The runtime watches the inputs, recomputes the output when any of them change, and writes the result.
-It's a sub-with-a-side-effect-on-app-db — useful exactly when you want derived state that other code reads via plain get-in (or a plain sub), without having to remember to recompute it manually.
+You declare its inputs (a vector of app-db paths — not subs), its computation (a pure fn over the values at those paths), and the path in app-db it should write its output to.
+The runtime watches the input paths, recomputes the output when any of their values change, and writes the result.
+It's a sub-with-a-side-effect-on-app-db — useful exactly when you want derived state that other code reads via plain get-in (or a plain sub over the output path), without having to remember to recompute it manually.

-Flows replace v1's on-changes interceptor and a chunk of what reg-sub-raw was used for.
+Flows replace v1's on-changes interceptor — same compute-on-input-change semantics, registered in the runtime rather than wired into individual events.
 They also replace much of what enrich did.
 The point: derived state is now a registered, named, observable, restorable thing, not a closure hidden behind an interceptor.

 The normative source is 013-Flows.md.